Table of Contents

 Classification of Lipoproteins

-- High-density lipoproteins (HDL): Unlike the rest of the lipoproteins, HDL actually carry lipids in a reverse route.
+High-density lipoproteins (HDL): Unlike the rest of the lipoproteins, HDL actually carries lipids in a reverse route.
 Instead of delivering triglycerides and cholesterols to the peripheries, they somewhat ‘clean up’ the peripheries from excess lipids and carry them back to the liver for metabolism or excretion.

 Synthesis of Lipoproteins